apache/druid/distribution/asf-release-process-guide.md

 ## LICENSE and NOTICE handling

 Before cutting a release candidate, the release manager should ensure that the contents of our `LICENSE` and `NOTICE` files are up-to-date.
+You should specifically check that copyright YEAR is updated in the `NOTICE` file.

 The following links are helpful for understanding Apache's third-party licensing policies: